jordangrogan/golovegifts/README.md

 # Spiritual Gift & Personality Assessment
-Spiritual Gift Assessment for Westlake Church
+Spiritual Gift Assessment for Church at the Crossing